Shopify/storefront-api-examples/vue-graphql-client/README.md

 ## Notes on Development

-This single page application (SPA) written in some TypeScript uses the [VueJS](https://v3.vuejs.org/guide/introduction.html) framework to present the user with a list of products from the Shopify Storefront API that they can add to their cart and proceed to a checkout page.
+This single page application (SPA) written in some TypeScript uses the [VueJS](https://v3.vuejs.org/guide/introduction.html) framework to present the user with a list of products pulled from the Shopify Storefront API.
+Users can can add the products to their cart and then proceed to a checkout page which is hosted on the GraphQl Shopify store.

 ### Vue 3